DougUOT/PyBer_Analysis/README.md

 Follow below the goals for this module:

-1) Using pictures from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
+1) Using pictures from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types
+2) Using your Pandas skills and two new functions, `pivot()` and `resample()`, create a multiple-line graph that shows the total fares for each week by city type
-2) Based on the outcomes, give three business suggestions to the CEO for addressing any disparities among the city types
+3) Based on the outcomes, give three business suggestions to the CEO for addressing any disparities among the city types

 ## Resources